MargaritariP/Transport-Catalogue/README.md

 # Transport catalogue.

-## A training project within the framework of the Yandex Practicum course "C++ Developer"

 Two-stage program that works with JSON, makes a transport database and gives information on four types requests:
  1. bus stop information
     * bus numbers that go through the bus stop